gaia-agent/gaia-agent/README.md

 Pre-configured agent ready for GAIA benchmarks out of the box

 ### 🔧 16+ Built-in Tools
-Organized by category with official SDKs (Tavily, Exa, E2B, BrowserUse)
+Organized by category with official SDKs (Tavily, Exa, E2B, BrowserUse, Steel)

 ### 🔄 Swappable Providers
 Easy provider switching for sandbox, browser, search, and memory